 “This album is definitely more different from anything I have ever written or recorded in the past,” Burnside tells Billboard.
 “Not many people have heard me play the electric guitar, let alone the guitar in general.
 As long as I am able to play music I will stay true to the foundation that was laid by the legends of Mississippi Hill Country Blues, especially my Big Daddy, but this album is the beginning of a testament of what Mississippi Hill Country Blues feels like in my heart.
 That is where my style comes from and my style of playing is just that — my style, and I’m going to keep it pushing.”

 We’ve partnered with Cedric and Single Lock to create two t-shirt designs inspired by Cedric’s album artwork.
-The Ringer Tees are available in Black and White in our Super-Soft 7’s organic cotton with a hand painted design.
-Find them in our Clean Tees Collection.
+The Ringer Tees are available in Black and White in our lightweight organic cotton with a hand painted design.

 We had the chance to speak with Cedric recently, and this is what he had to say: